walisonmoreiraufg/lab-dw-2017-1/README.md

 `mvn io.takari:maven:0.3.3:wrapper -Dmaven=3.3.9`

 ## Pendências na documentação

-* Documentar instalação do Git no Windows.
-* Documentar instalação do Git no Linux.
 * Documentar instalação do Java no Windows.
 * Documentar instalação do Java no Linux.